-However, effective January 1, 2018 any shareholder of a professional corporation who does not meet specific exceptions will be subject to the expanded TOSI rules such that tax at the highest marginal rate will be applied on any dividends paid to them directly or through a family trust.
+However, effective January 1, 2018 a shareholder (of any age) of a professional corporation who does not meet specific exceptions will be subject to the expanded TOSI rules such that tax at the highest marginal rate will be applied on any dividends paid to them directly or through a family trust.
 Thus, the ability to split income and reduce the family's overall tax bill will now be quite limited.
 The main exception available to a professional corporation is the 'active engagement' of the family member shareholder(s) (aged 18 or over) in the business, in either the current year or any five preceding years.
 Guidance has been provided indicating that 'active engagement' on a 'regular, continuous and substantial basis' will generally constitute an average of 20 hours per week.
 In addition, if you are 65 or over your professional corporation will typically be able to pay dividends to your spouse without the application of TOSI.

 In circumstances where family members do not meet the substantial labour exclusion described above, alternative compensation structures such as wages may still be available.
 Wages earned by family members are not subject to the TOSI rules, but in order to ensure wages paid are deductible to the private corporation for tax purposes, the wage expense must be reasonable in the circumstances.

-It is likely that most provinces will parallel the above federal measures related to both income splitting and reduced access to the small business deduction, although notably, the Ontario government announced recently that it will not parallel the federal clawback of the small business deduction.
-Please consult with your tax advisor to determine the possible impact to your particular situation, particularly in light of the complexity of these new rules.
+It is likely that most provinces will parallel the above federal measures related to both income splitting and reduced access to the small business deduction, although notably both the Ontario and New Brunswick governments announced that they will not parallel the federal clawback of the small business deduction.4 Please consult with your tax advisor to determine the possible impact to your particular situation, particularly in light of the complexity of these new rules.